Polls: You’re all our agents, Labour Party tells supporters

 “We, therefore, want to plead with our supporters that they should come out in their numbers wherever they are, to come out and vote.

-“It is a mere threat to stop them from or to instil fear in them, to prevent them from coming out to vote.
+“It is a mere threat to stop them from or to instill fear in them, to prevent them from coming out to vote.

 “Secondly, we have been assured by the security agencies that they are on top of the matter.
 They have assured us that they will guarantee security for the people.